The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: The photo-electric effect

 \section{The photo-electric effect}

-Historically, three key signatures of the photoelectric effect were interpreted as evidence for the quantisation of the electromagnetic field \cite{lamb1968photoelectric}: \begin{enumerate} \item The existence of a threshold frequency. \item The independence of the energy of the ejected electron from the intensity of the electromagnetic field. \item The near instantaneous ejection of photo-electrons. \end{enumerate} In this work, we begin by re-deriving the results of Lamb and Scully \cite{lamb1968photoelectric}, demonstrating how these signatures can be explained within a semi-classical framework, where a quantised detector interacts with a classical electromagnetic field \cite{lamb1968photoelectric}.
-We then extend this analysis to full quantum electrodynamics (QED), showing that single-photon transitions are consistent with a discrete photon exchange process.
-Finally, we briefly explore a neo-classical hybrid theory that incorporates field back-reactions, motivating that it provides a path to restoring energy conservation at the expense of non-linearities.
+Historically, three key signatures of the photoelectric effect were interpreted as evidence for the quantisation of the electromagnetic field \cite{lamb1968photoelectric}.
+These include a) the existence of a threshold frequency, b) the independence of the energy of the ejected electron from the intensity of the electromagnetic field, and c) the near instantaneous ejection of photo-elecrons.
+We now provide a pedagogical outline of how each of these signatures can be explained in both hybrid semi-classical models and full quantum electrodynamics (Fig.{\ref{exchange plot}}).